ve7gel/RainMachine/README.md

 Tested OK on Polisy and RPi

+## Issues
+Please raise any issues on the UDI forum at "https://forum.universal-devices.com/forum/170-green-electronics-rainmachine/" Github is not watched.

 ## Release Notes
 - 0.3.0 02/14/2020
     - add delay between node adds during discovery